Speaking Engagements

 Looking for a super, doctrinally sound women’s event to attend?
-Let me tell you about some I’ve got coming up!
+Let me tell you about a couple I’ve got coming up!

 Wisconsin